 Four Seasons Hotel Seoul [포시즌스호텔] (episode 2, 3, 8)

-In K-Dramaland, the Four Seasons Hotel Seoul is almost always associated with its award-winning bar, the Charles H. Before the bar was featured in episode 8, however, two other restaurants were first featured in Vincenzo: Italian restaurant Boccalino (episode 2) and contemporary Japanese restaurant Akira Back (episode 3)– making it the first K-drama (to our knowledge, at least) to feature three different F&B establishments within the same hotel.
+In K-Dramaland, the Four Seasons Hotel Seoul is almost always associated with its award-winning bar, the Charles H. Before the bar was featured in episode 8, however, three other restaurants were first featured in Vincenzo: Italian restaurant Boccalino (episode 2), Chinese/Cantonese restaurant Yu Yuan (episode 2) and contemporary Japanese restaurant Akira Back (episode 3)– making it the first K-drama (to our knowledge, at least) to feature four different F&B establishments within the same hotel.
 Along with its presence in our 2020 Most Seen Locations list, this major placement seems to have helped secure its spot as one of K-Dramaland’s top hotels.

 Dongha Building, Geoje [동하빌딩] (episode 2-4)